The text arrived early in my daughter’s sophomore year: “Might be sick. Tired all the time.” Nothing specific, but she wasn’t feeling well.

 My friend Melissa’s son was just a few weeks into freshman year when he texted, “I have mono.”
 He refused to come home.
 “He was totally in the driver’s seat,” she remembered, and she had to face the fact that she couldn’t make him rest, drink fluids and stay home from class.
 Even though she wasn’t certain he had the judgment to handle the situation, she made it her goal to facilitate his independence.
 In the end she was able to speak with campus health center staff.
 “I was reassured to know someone else was aware of his illness,” she said.

-- Be informative — your student may need direction about over-the-counter medications, taking their temperature or when to see a doctor.
+- Be informative — Your student may need direction about over-the-counter medications, taking their temperature or when to go to the campus health center to see a nurse or doctor.

-- Be empowering — this is an opportunity for your student to take responsibility for him/herself.
+- Be empowering — This is an opportunity for your student to take responsibility for themselves.

 You may also find yourself frustrated by lack of communication.
-Two federal regulations, FERPA and HIPAA, can create obstacles to getting information about your student without his or her mediation or written consent.
+Two federal regulations, FERPA and HIPAA, can create obstacles to getting information about your student without their mediation or written consent.
 (For more information and helpful advice, read “FERPA and HIPAA — Federal Laws and Student Privacy.”)

 Remember, even though college and medical staff are restricted in what they may tell you, you are not limited in what you can share with them.
 You can provide medical history and information that may help staff when treating your student.